LXJS/training-webrtc/WORKSHOP.md

   </div>
   ```

-1. Use `getUserMedia` and `RTCPeerConnection` to implement video calling between the two video tags.
-The buttons should do the following:
+1. Use `getUserMedia` and `RTCPeerConnection` to capture a video stream and send it to a
+"remote" RTCPeerConnection.
+The buttons in the UI should do the following:
   - start button: captures webcam video stream
   - call button: creates two RTCPeerConnection objects, sets up listeners
   - hangup button: closes the peer connections